On Affine Homotopy between Language Encoders: Experiments

 \paragraph{A Linear Bound on Extrinsic Similarity. } \Cref{lem:intrinsic-extrinsic} derives a relationship between affine intrinsic and extrinsic similarity.
-To evaluate its strength in practice, we measure Spearman's Rank Correlation ($\rho$) and Pearson Correlation (PCC) between intrinsic measures introduced in \Cref{sec:algorithms} and the extrinsic measures $\text D_{\psi'}$ and $\text D^\sH$.
-PCC measures the strength and direction of a linear relationship between two random variables, whereas Spearman's $\rho$ additionally evaluates the variables' monotonic association. $\text D_{\psi'}$ is computed by training a linear classifier $ \psi'\in \AffV$ on the final \textsc{MultiBERT} layer for each task.
-Further, we report $\text D^\sH$ as the maximum $L_2$ loss for a large number of randomly generated\footnote{The generation process is described in \Cref{sec:experimental-setup}.} classifiers $\psi'$ on the final layer of each \textsc{MultiBERT}.
-We generate $1000$ such classifiers for $\mathcal{Y}_\text{MRPC}$ and $100$ for $\mathcal{Y}_\text{SST-2}$.\footnote{The computational expense of computing $\text D^\sH$ restricts this analysis to a limited set of classifiers, depending on the alphabet size.
+To evaluate its strength in practice, we measure Spearman's Rank Correlation ($\rho$) and Pearson Correlation (PCC) between intrinsic measures introduced in \Cref{sec:algorithms} and the extrinsic measures $\onesidedmetricPsiPrime$ and $\pointHausdorffMapApproxVSet$.
+PCC measures the strength and direction of a linear relationship between two random variables, whereas Spearman's $\rho$ additionally evaluates the variables' monotonic association. $\onesidedmetricPsiPrime$ is computed by training a linear classifier $ \psi'\in \AffV$ on the final \textsc{MultiBERT} layer for each task.
+Further, we report $\pointHausdorffMapApproxVSet$ as the maximum $L_2$ loss for a large number of randomly generated\footnote{The generation process is described in \Cref{sec:experimental-setup}.} classifiers $\psi'$ on the final layer of each \textsc{MultiBERT} encoder.
+We generate $100$ such classifiers for a range of GLUE datasets.\footnote{The computational expense of computing $\pointHausdorffMapApproxVSet$ restricts this analysis to a limited set of classifiers, depending on the alphabet size.
 See \Cref{sec:limitations} for a discussion.} \autoref{tab:intrinsic-extrinsic-correlations} show significant, large linear correlation prevalent in all linear alignment methods, whereas CKA---a linear, non-alignment method---does not capture extrinsic behavior as faithfully.
-Further, \autoref{fig:intrinsic-extrinsic} visualizes the linear relationship explicitly for MRPC.
+Further, \autoref{fig:intrinsic-extrinsic} visualizes the linear relationship explicitly for all considered GLUE datasets.\looseness=-1